Dog Training Information and Resources

 Raw Dog Food Seasonal Changes

 In the fall I begin watching my dog’s weight to avoid overfeeding during lower activity months.
-My female Calypso usually drops from 25 oz per day.
-Generally, she drops down to approximately 20 oz per day of raw dog food.
-Not every dog has the same activity level as her, but less is the move for keeping her in top shape.
+Generally, my female Calypso usually drops from 25 oz per day down to approximately 20 oz per day of raw dog food.
+Not every dog has the same activity level as her, but less is more for keeping her in top shape.
 My up and coming superstar, Gryppe, consumes more and more all the time.
 Remember, young dogs needs lots of food while they grow.
 To be sure, most veterinarians have scales readily available should you need to weigh your dog instead of guessing.
 Follow us now for more tips about dog gear, dog training and don’t forget the high quality client photos and the Colorado Top Dog family on our website.

 Escape/Avoidance Dog Training